 There are thousands of important charities and many companies make the decision to align themselves with one or more of those worthy endeavors.
-Recently, it became obvious to us that the cause we wish to support is The Ryan Anthony Foundation and CancerBlows.
+The cause we wish to support is The Ryan Anthony Foundation and CancerBlows.

-Ryan Anthony is Principal Trumpet of The Dallas Symphony Orchestra and was a member of the world-renowned Canadian Brass for many years.
-Since 2012, he has been waging a heroic battle with Multiple Myeloma, a type of blood cancer.
-He is also a long-time ChopSaver user.
-ChopSaver was created for musicians, but more and more cancer patients are using ChopSaver to help with dry, irritated lips that often occur during chemotherapy.
+Ryan Anthony was Principal Trumpet of The Dallas Symphony Orchestra and was a member of the world-renowned Canadian Brass for many years.
+Since 2012, Ryan waged a heroic and very public battle with Multiple Myeloma, a type of blood cancer.
+Ryan was also a big fan of ChopSaver.

 We are proud to support The Ryan Anthony Foundation and CancerBlows by donating 5% of all online purchases to this great cause!

 The Ryan Anthony Foundation, a 501(c)(3) non-profit organization, was created in 2014 to manage and support Cancer Blows events.
 The foundation strives to keep expenses to a minimum and is managed by a talented team of volunteers so that the majority of money given is used for its true purpose – to improve cancer treatment outcomes and ultimately find a cure.